Magnumsrt/MagEngine-Public/example_mods/images/readme.txt

-cool images for your mod goes here.
+Images for your mod goes here.